visnunathan8/Flower-Classification-using-CNN/README.md

 <h1> FlowerSpeciesClassification </h1>

+• Accurate identification and classification of flower species is a crucial task for the understanding and conservation of various plant species. <br>
+• However, the lack of available information about the different flower species poses a significant challenge to achieving this goal. <br>
+• This report proposes a Flower Identification System focused on identifying the correct class/specie of a given flower. <br>
+• The project utilizes three different datasets containing a varied number of flower species, that were used to train three different Convolutional Neural • Network (CNN) architectures - MobileNetV2, ResNet18, and VGG16. <br>
+• The training process was done for nine instances trained from scratch, three instances for transfer learning and multiple instances for hyperparameter tuning. <br>
+• In this report, the outcomes of the  scratch and transfer learning training, hyperparameter tuning, Grad-CAM and TSNE visualization are discussed.<br>
+• The analysis helps determine which model-dataset combination provides the maximum accuracy along with optimal hyperparameters for training the models.<br>
+• This study aims to contribute towards enhancing the classification and identification of flower species, which will be beneficial for the conservation and protection of various plant species.<br>

 <h2> Project aim </h2> • Develop a flower classification system using deep learning techniques to aid botanists, agriculturists, and horticulturists in identifying different species of flowers.<br>
 <h2> Methodology </h2> • Building deep-learning-based classification models using a combination of state-of-the-art convolutional neural network (CNN) architectures. <br>
  <h2> Challenges </h2>